-After completing all courses in the POS/DPR (typically in the third semester or at another time acceptable to the Advisory Committee) a written and/or oral comprehensive examination will be conducted by the Advisory Committee.
+After completing all coursework (typically in the third semester or at another time acceptable to the Advisory Committee) a written and/or oral comprehensive examination will be conducted by the Advisory Committee.
 The examination is passed by a majority vote of the Advisory Committee members and may be taken twice only.
 Failure to pass the M.S. comprehensive exam on the second attempt is grounds for termination from the program.
-The Major Professor must submit the results of the M.S. comprehensive exam on the Results of Comprehensive & Qualifying Exams form to the COA Administrative Specialist and the Graduate School degree auditor immediately after completion of the exam.
+The Major Professor must submit the results of the M.S. comprehensive exam via SOAR on the Results of Comprehensive & Qualifying Exams form immediately after completion of the exam.